About Moorland Voices

 Since our formation we have performed a wide and varied repertoire to considerable acclaim, and even accepted an invitation to tour South Africa over Easter 2017.
 During this tour we performed Stainer’s Crucifixion in Grahamstown Cathedral on Easter Saturday.
 In April 2018 the choir performed in Friesland in The Netherlands, so we are truly a choir of international repute.

-Click on "What's New" for more on our recent events
+Click on "Reviews" for more on our past events

 As part of our commitment to life-long learning, the choir has organised a number of choral workshops which are open to all regardless of age or ability.
 For these workshops we have been fortunate enough to secure the services of Nigel M Taylor to lead them.
 Nigel is a leading authority on music education and was for many years head of Staffordshire Performing Arts.
 He is an inspiring and entertaining leader and as a result our workshops are attended by around a hundred guests each time.